 We have the ability to analyze Basal Stalk Nitrate for corn through the Research Analytical Laboratory (RAL).
 Learn more about Basal Stalk Nitrate testing.

-Due to limited storage space, soil samples are kept for three months, then discarded.
+Due to limited storage space, soil samples are held for three months after reports are issued.
+After that, samples are discarded.